DracV/drac/README.md

 Just random files to work with.
 Not of use to anyone else really.
 # wingetdebloated

-winGetDebloated is a bloatware removal tool for windows 10 and above made in batch using the [winget package manager](https://github.com/microsoft/winget-cli)
+winGet Debloater using the [winget package manager](https://github.com/microsoft/winget-cli)

 ## Winget
 Update or install winget [here](https://www.microsoft.com/p/app-installer/9nblggh4nns1)